scottish-government-design-system/designsystem.gov.scot/patterns/navigational-pages/index.md

 Links in a navigational list can be highlighted.
 Links that are highlighted always appear at the top of the list.
 Other items in the list may be sorted in any order.

-## Other versions of these components
+## Other versions of these patterns

 Some versions of box navigation may include a gradient effect along the bottom border of individual boxes.